19May-IITJ/mta-hosting-optimizer/README.md

 ## Installation

-Clone the library in you local \\
+Clone the library in you local <br />
-Step 1:- setup NATS on your local or remote or via docker (docker pull nats)\\
+Step 1:- setup NATS on your local or remote or via docker (docker pull nats)<br />
-Step 2:- set the env variable of the service you want to host/serve first for Hosting service MTA*THRESHOLD, NATS_URI*, HOSTINGSERVICE_PORT* need to be set (\* marked are compulsory env no default value) for Config Service NATS*URI*, CONFIGSERVICE_PORT*, DBPATH* needs to be set (There is a default value for DBPATH but only work once you set it in repo of your own and build the project)\\
+Step 2:- set the env variable of the service you want to host/serve first for Hosting service MTA*THRESHOLD, NATS_URI*, HOSTINGSERVICE_PORT* need to be set (\* marked are compulsory env no default value) for Config Service NATS*URI*, CONFIGSERVICE_PORT*, DBPATH* needs to be set (There is a default value for DBPATH but only work once you set it in repo of your own and build the project)<br />
-Step 3:- There is a make file included in the project\\
+Step 3:- There is a make file included in the project<br />
-run command on shell\\
+run command on shell<br />
-make bin (for making binary name of binary is fixed - "mta")\\
+make bin (for making binary name of binary is fixed - "mta")<br />
-make config\\
+make config<br />
-make hosting\\
+make hosting<br />
 (NOTE:- if you running multiple instance of hosting service then env of HOSTINGSERVICE_PORT need to be set differently for each instance if multiple instances are on same machine)

 ## Usage